Q100285: Troubleshooting login-based Licensing

 - Screenshots of any error messages you get when trying to activate your license

 - A diagnostic output file from the Foundry License Utility (FLU) for the machine you are trying to activate your license on.
-Instructions on how to generate this are in Q100105: Diagnosing License Problems
+Instructions on how to generate this are in Q100105: How to generate a License Diagnostic file

 More information about Modo Subscription and Modo Maintenance is available at the following link: